93million/certcache/README.md

 CertCache provides TLS/SSL certificate management for Docker.
 It can do the following things:

 * Securely share TLS certificates between Docker containers
-* Generate certificates dynamically using Let's Encrypt
+* Generate certificates dynamically using Let's Encrypt (or any other CA that supports ACME protocol through certbot)
 * Avoid Let's Encrypt usage limits by serving certificates from a cache
 * Share manually downloaded TLS certificates from third parties such as Comodo
 * Declaratively define ceritificates within config - either in a JSON config file or in `docker-compose.yml` if using Docker